DataBiosphere/dsub/README.md

 ### Labeling jobs and tasks

 You can add custom labels to jobs and tasks, which allows you to monitor and cancel tasks using your own identifiers.
-In addition, with the `google` provider, labeling a task will label associated compute resources such as virtual machines and disks.
+In addition, with the Google providers, labeling a task will label associated compute resources such as virtual machines and disks.

 For more details, see [Checking Status and Troubleshooting Jobs](https://github.com/DataBiosphere/dsub/blob/master/docs/troubleshooting.md)